-- 1. Making travel arrangements through RITS.
+- 1. Making travel arrangements through RITS/BCD.
 Failure to arrange travel promptly may increase the cost of travel or result in the cancellation of the grant. - 2.
 Any expenses that exceed the approved travel budget, unless approved by the Foundation - 3.
 Meeting all medical requirements for international travel. - 4.
 Arranging and funding any personal travel.
 Such travel may take place for a maximum of four weeks at the end of the grant activities, after which grant recipients are expected to return home. - 5.
 Abiding by RI country travel restrictions.

-All individuals receiving grant funding for travel who make their travel arrangements through RITS/BCD Travel will be automatically covered by an insurance policy that meets Rotary International's travel insurance requirements.
+All individuals receiving grant funding for air travel are required to make their travel arrangements through RITS/BCD Travel.
+When using RITS/BCD, there will be automatic coverage by an insurance policy that meets Rotary International's travel insurance requirements.
+This coverage is only available for travelers who are essential to grant implementation.
+If receiving a grant without funding for air travel, completing the travel report form is required to activate insurance coverage.
 The club or district sponsoring the grant should ensure that all grant recipients are aware of their insurance coverage.
 Visiting the grants travel insurance webpage is strongly recommended.
-Any additional insurance coverage required by a grantee's study institution, vocational training site, host organization, or otherwise will be the sole responsibility of the traveler.
+No grant funding will be provided for additional insurance coverage that is purchased by choice.